 Yanks Air Museum at Chino Airport:

 Originally a private collection belonging to Mr. and Mrs. Nichols in 1972, the Yanks Air Museum was established in 1982.
-When it was still only a private collection, the original plan was to house only 3 rare aircraft one of which was the Beech Staggerwing and for all we know, the excitement must have been what moved the husband and wife duo to go round the world in search of more rare aircraft and restoration.
-The museum currently houses 170 aircraft, attracting a large attention from enthusiasts and guests all over the world.
+When it was still only a private collection, the original plan was to house only 3 rare aircraft one of which was the Beech Staggerwing and for all we know, the excitement must have been what moved the husband and wife duo to go around the world in search of more rare aircraft and restoration.
+The museum currently houses 170 aircraft, attracting large attention from enthusiasts and guests all over the world.

 Chino Creek is a 12-mile creek that drains a large basin of about 210 square miles.
 The wetlands surrounding the creek are protected for ecological importance.

 With its beautiful sounds, the Creek is a great location for hikers and outdoorsy people to explore nature.

 There are many reasons why people should consider living in Chino, CA. Great neighborhoods, a good economy, and affordable housing are just some of the reasons why people move to Chino.
 Historically low mortgage rates in the Chino area have helped more first-time home buyers to buy a home.
 We believe this trend will continue over the long term as employment opportunities continue to grow.

 Additional California Cities:

 If you’re looking for additional information on another Southern California city please be sure to visit the main Southern California page.